 What is an ESA?

 ESAs are often compared to service animals and therapy dogs, although there are some notable differences.
 Support dogs are typically trained to perform a specific function, such as serving as an aid to those who are visually impaired or blind, and they often go through extensive training.
+Service dogs, including psychiatric service dogs, are allowed on planes for free regardless of breed where ESAs are not.
 An emotional support animal is primarily used for emotional and mental relief.
-ESAs differ from therapy dogs as they have more rights in housing and travel, but they’re also much more strictly regulated.
+ESAs differ from therapy dogs as they have more rights in housing, but they’re also much more strictly regulated.

 Anyone who struggles with mental health issues such as anxiety or depression should consider the benefits of an emotional support animal.
 However, the dog relies upon its owner as much if not more than the person who needs emotional support relies on the dog, so extra care should be taken to ensure that you’re ready to support an ESA.